junxit/us-congress-bills-117/metadata.md

 - 2021-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 84.
 - 2021-07-21 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S5023; text of amendment in the nature of a substitute: CR S5023)
 - 2021-07-21 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S5023; text of amendment in the nature of a substitute: CR S5023)
+- 2021-07-26 — Held at the desk.
+- 2021-07-26 — Message on Senate action sent to the House.
+- 2021-07-26 — Received in the House.
+- 2021-09-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-09-20 — Considered as unfinished business. (consideration: CR H4544)
+- 2021-09-20 — Considered under suspension of the rules. (consideration: CR H4536-4537)
+- 2021-09-20 — DEBATE - The House proceeded with forty minutes of debate on S. 189.
+- 2021-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-09-20 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2021-09-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 262). (text: CR H4536)
+- 2021-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 262).(text: CR H4536)
+- 2021-09-27 — Presented to President.
+- 2021-09-27 — Presented to President.
+- 2021-10-08 — Became Public Law No: 117-45.
+- 2021-10-08 — Became Public Law No: 117-45.
+- 2021-10-08 — Signed by President.
+- 2021-10-08 — Signed by President.